Nord University, North Norway

 The first two years consist of mandatory courses.
 In several courses the students participate in mandatory laboratory exercises and field excursions.The last year of the programme consists of elective courses so that students may tailor their degree according to their own interests.
 Advanced level elective courses are offered, including marine research methods, molecular cell biology, aquatic microbiology, bioinformatics, advanced ecology, and marine mammals.
 In addition, it is possible to write a bachelor's thesis, complete 15 weeks of work experience in Norway or abroad, take a semester or two abroad at a partner university, or take courses at the University Centre in Svalbard (UNIS).

-A completed BSc in Biology programme qualifies the student to apply for our Master in Biosciences, or to master programmes at other universities in Norway.
+A completed BSc in Biology programme qualifies the student to apply for our Master in Bioscience, or to master programmes at other universities in Norway.

 The language of instruction is English.